qooxdoo/documentation/desktop/gui/theming.md

 This theme is to define which icon set is used and normally consists only of 2 main keys (title and aliases).

-The important one is the `aliases` key which points the generator to the location of the icon set.
+The important one is the `aliases` key which points the compiler to the location of the icon set.
 The `icon` alias, which is used to reference icons in Qooxdoo applications, is set to the value of this key.
 As Qooxdoo uses the freely available [Tango](https://commons.wikimedia.org/wiki/Tango_icons) and